TheOfficialFloW/VitaShell/README.md

 The english language file is provided in the **'release'** section

 ### VitaShell themes and translations collection ###
-This is an unofficial VitaShell themes and translations host:
+This is an unofficial VitaShell themes and translations collection:

 https://github.com/xy2iii/vitashell-themes

-Be sure you send your customized design or language file to there.
+Be sure you pull request your customized design or language file there.

 ### Changelog 0.8 ###
 - Added support for >2GB zip archives (dropped support for 7zip and rar though).